 Zeffy relies entirely on optional contributions from donors.
 At the payment confirmation step - we ask donors to leave an optional contribution to Zeffy.

-Fundraising is critical for every nonprofit, but a solid plan is crucial to achieve results.
+Raising money is critical for every nonprofit, but the fundraising tips to stand apart and a solid plan to make it possible are what lead to results.

-In this guide, we'll walk you through the importance of a fundraising plan, followed by the steps to create your own.
+In this guide, we'll explain the importance of a fundraising plan and provide the steps to create one.

 What is a Fundraising Plan for Nonprofits?

-A fundraising plan is a blueprint outlining a nonprofit's approach to raising funds to support its initiatives.
+A fundraising plan outlines a nonprofit's fundraising approach to supporting its initiatives.
 It strategically organizes your fundraising efforts over a given period (usually one year).

 Your fundraising strategy should be aligned with your nonprofit's mission, values, and vision.